vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    > **Note:** if the logs don't display it may be the Pod no longer exists.
 You can use the **View in Log Analytics** to view historical logs regardless of Pod.

-6. If you scroll through the the log you can see it indicates that the content-api application is once again failing because it cannot find a MongoDB api to communicate with.
+6. If you scroll through the log you can see it indicates that the content-api application is once again failing because it cannot find a MongoDB api to communicate with.
 You will resolve this issue by connecting to Cosmos DB.

    ![This screenshot of the Kubernetes management dashboard shows logs output for the api container.](media/2021-03-25-17-07-13.png "MongoDB communication error")